-Use the menu on the left to find out more about the History of Smisby
+Use the menu above to find out more about the History of Smisby

 How Smisby got its name